ahmedhem/AlgoGraph/Plans/spring_6 (Done)/Tasks.md

 - Save as image

 ## AM:
-## add a header to the site
-- be creative

 ### Feature: add color to a node
 - from the context-menu i want an option to change the node color (maybe a color-picker)